 Beware the angle of the sun

 The end of Daylight Saving Time means drivers heading to work will be on the road an hour earlier, when the sun is positioned lower.
-That means the sun could be shining directly into your drivers’ eyes when they’re starting their workday.
-With more fatigued drivers on the road, “it makes for a bad cocktail,” Lisk said.
+That means the sun could be shining directly into your drivers’ eyes or opposing lane drivers eyes.
+With more fatigued drivers and potentially visually impaired drivers on the road, “it makes for a bad mix,” Martin said.

-Encourage them to start their journey a few minutes earlier so they’re not feeling rushed—about 15 minutes earlier should suffice.
-“When drivers are rushed, they tend to feel anxious and make poor decisions,” Lisk said.
+- Schedule: Encourage them to start their journey a few minutes earlier so they’re not feeling rushed—about 15 minutes earlier should suffice.
+“When drivers are rushed, they tend to feel anxious and make poor decisions,” Martin said.

-Remind them to leave extra space between themselves and the vehicle ahead.
+- Space: Remind drivers to leave extra space between themselves and the vehicle ahead.
 The extra space provides a greater buffer to protect against collisions in the morning rush hour and gives drivers additional time to safely see, think and act.

-Bonus tip: To prepare for the time change, drivers could set their alarms a bit earlier on Friday and Saturday mornings before the time change, Lisk said.
-It will make it easier for them to motivate Monday morning.
+- To prepare for the time change, drivers could set their alarms a bit earlier on Friday and Saturday mornings before the time change, Martin said.
+It will make it easier for them to be motivated Monday morning.